Abu Kasenally

-Abu Twalib Kasenally MP (born 10 August 1941) is a Mauritian physician and politician.
-He is more commonly known as "Abu Kasenally".
+Abu Twalib Kasenally (10 August 1941 – 27 April 2026) was a Mauritian physician and politician.

-Political career
+Life and career

-He practised surgery since 1974 and became Regional Health Director and Principal Medical Officer (PMO) at the Ministry of Health.
-In 2000 he resigned from the Civil Service to join politics.
+Kasenally practised surgery from 1974 and became Regional Health Director and Principal Medical Officer (PMO) at the Ministry of Health.
+In 2000 he resigned from the Civil Service to enter politics.
 At the 11 September 2000 National Assembly Elections he was candidate of Labour-PMXD coalition in Constituency No.3 Port Louis Maritime and Port Louis East but failed to be elected with only 5744 votes.

-At the 3 July 2005 elections he was elected in Constituency No.15 (La Caverne-Phoenix) after campaigning for Alliance Social (PTR-PMXD-VF-MR-MMSM).
-He was appointed Minister of Public Utilities in 2005 before being appointed as Minister of Housing in 2008.
+At the 3 July 2005 elections, he was elected in Constituency No.15 (La Caverne-Phoenix) after campaigning for Alliance Social (PTR-PMXD-VF-MR-MMSM).
+He was appointed Minister of Public Utilities in 2005 before being appointed Minister of Housing in 2008.

-At the 5 May 2010 elections Abu Kasenally was elected in Constituency No.13 (Rivière des Anguilles-Souillac) as candidate for the PTR-PMSD-MSM coalition.
-Abu Kasenally was Minister of Housing & Lands until the December 2014 elections.
+At the 5 May 2010 elections, Kasenally was elected in Constituency No.13 (Rivière des Anguilles-Souillac) as candidate for the PTR-PMSD-MSM coalition.
+He was Minister of Housing & Lands until the December 2014 elections.
 He did not participate in the 2014 elections and 2019 elections.

+Kasenally died on 27 April 2026, at the age of 84.